-And when I mentioned this on my Facebook page, a couple of people asked what books I was planning to read with Ella this year during first grade, so here’s my list (which may change at any time. . . ):
+And when I mentioned this on my Facebook page, a couple of people asked what books I was planning to read with Ella during first grade, so here’s my list (which may change at any time. . . ):

 1. Heidi by Johanna Spyri (we just started this on Monday)